-This Chicago-based nonprofit organisation has produced a couple of useful and detailed online access guides, using on-site inspections: Easy Access Chicago and Easy Access Springfield.
-More information about travellers with special needs visiting Chicago can be found at http://www.choosechicago.com/articles/view/TRAVELERS-WITH-SPECIAL-NEEDS/111/.
+This Chicago-based nonprofit organisation has produced a couple of useful and detailed online access guides, using on-site inspections:

+Easy Access Chicago and Easy Access Springfield.
+More information about travellers with special needs visiting Chicago can be found here.